jtlowe/studio-icons/README.md

 # Visual Studio Code Icon Theme
 Featuring Official Visual Studio .svg icons from the well-balanced Visual Studio Image Library (https://msdn.microsoft.com/en-us/library/ms246582.aspx).
 Currently using icons from the VS 2015 library.
-These icons have been color optimized to work well for both light and dark themes.
+These icons have been color optimized to work well for dark, light, and high contrast themes.

 WIP - I've tried to accurately match the icons Visual Studio uses for files and extensions.
 I welcome any feedback or suggestions.